ririfonfon/GMA3Plugins/grandMA3/shared/resource/lib_plugins/COLOR_1_2_3_4/README.md

 Usage
 * Call Plugin "COLOR_1_2_3_4"
 * Choose Gel color ...
-* You have foor Preset Color reference
+* You have four Preset Color reference
-* It remains only to make sequences, chases with these Foor preset. and you can change the colors on the fly.
+* It remains only to make sequences, chases with these Four preset. and you can change the colors on the fly.

 Releases:
 * 1.0.0.1 - Inital release